-- Choose a time when everyone can enjoy at least one meal together - it may be breakfast, lunch, or dinner. - As the parent, you should decide when and where meals are served and what is offered.
-Your children can then decide whether and how much to eat2. - Include your children in preparing the meal and turn off the TV. - Gather around the table for a meal. - Make the meal pleasant by keeping the conversation positive. - Help your child learn good manners and mealtime behaviors. - Limit eating and drinking unhealthy snacks between meals. - Role model the habits you want your children to develop.
+- Choose a time when everyone can enjoy at least one meal together - it may be breakfast, lunch, or dinner. • As the parent, you should decide when and where meals are - served and what is offered.
+Your children can then decide Include your children in preparing the meal and turn off the TV.

+- Gather around the table for a meal. - Make the meal pleasant by keeping the conversation positive.
+Help your child learn good manners and mealtime behaviors. - Limit eating and drinking unhealthy snacks between meals.
+Role model the habits you want your children to develop.